terminaldweller/mutator/README.md

 ### Feedback
 If you run into an issue please raise one here or just contact me with proper information(including source code that causes the issue if there is any).<br/>

+### Suggestions and Feature Requests
+If you have any suggestions or have any feature requests for project mutator, you can send them to `bloodstalker@zoho.com`.
+I'll try to keep an open mind, so even if you feel like it might not be right up mutator's alley, do send them.
+Worst case, I'll just say no.<br/>

 ### Future Features
 * Misra-c:2012 check support<br/>
 * Ability to turn off some rule checks<br/>